 - With a bench scraper or knife, cut into four smaller squares.
 Stack the pieces of biscuit dough on top of each other.
 Press it all down into a square again.
 Repeat this cutting and stacking procedure 2 more times.

 - Pat or roll the dough into a rectangle about ½ to ¾ inch thick.
 Using a biscuit cutter or cookie cutter, cut out your biscuits.
 Gather your scraps as you go and gently re-form them together and cut as many biscuits as you can.
-Place sheet pan in the freezer for 10-15 minutes while you preheat your oven.
+If you have time, place sheet pan in the freezer for 10-15 minutes while you preheat your oven.

 - Remove biscuits from the freezer.
 Brush the tops of the biscuits lightly with an egg wash and sprinkle with flaky sea salt, if desired.
 Bake in a 450° oven for 18 to 20 minutes, or until golden brown.